Chromecube/abi-preparation/README.md

 ![Java CI with Maven](https://github.com/Chromecube/abi-preparation/workflows/Java%20CI%20with%20Maven/badge.svg)

-_Information for everyone who doesn't speak the German language: The entire content of this repository is German, as this is meant to be for my graduation exam preparation.
-Sorry!_
+_Information for everyone who doesn't speak German: The entire content of this repository is written in German (except class/method/attribute names), as this is meant to be for my graduation exam preparation only.
+Sorry about that!
+However, you still might find this code to be useful for you.
+Have fun exploring this repo!_

 ## Inhaltsverzeichnis